 Ordering Korean food for the first time in a Korean Restaurant?
 Getting set up for your meal, and what to expect before and after?
-In the last blog we explained all about how to choose a Korean restaurant, what seating is like, and what to know about the menu.
+In the last blog we explained how to choose a Korean restaurant, what seating is like, and what to know about the menu.
 In this blog we will introduce you to more of what to expect.

 Setting up the table

 Next, pour a glass of water for everyone, pouring for the oldest person first and yourself last.
 Sometimes hot or cold tea will be served instead such as barley tea (보리차, Boli cha) or corn silk tea (옥수수차, oksusu cha).
-You can find the napkins and utensils often in a little box on the table, or in a drawer underneath it that slides out.
+You can find the napkins and utensils often in a little box on the table, or in a drawer underneath.
 The water will be brought to you along with cups, or you can ask the server for it.
 When you need a refill, feel free to say “mul jom juseyo” (물 좀주세요).
 Sometimes the water will be self-serve; you’ll be able to tell if you see a large water dispenser and a sign that says “셀프입니다”.

 Food is usually shared from the main dishes brought to the center of the table.
 If you want to scoop a portion out onto your own plate, you can ask for an abjeopshi (앞 접시).
 The servers will bring you a small dish that you can use as your own.